No. 11 Oregon tops No. 13 Seton Hall 71-69 at Atlantis

 Oregon: The Ducks will have to shore up their perimeter defense.
 Oregon had held opponents to 21% shooting from behind the arc coming in, but Seton Hall made 14 of 27 — with Powell hitting 7 of 15.

-Seton Hall: The Pirates will have a short time to forget blowing the big lead, while Powell played a heavy load at more than 35 minutes.
+Seton Hall: The Pirates will have a short time to forget blowing the big lead in the three-games-in-three-days tournament, while Powell played a heavy load at more than 35 minutes.
 Beyond his big night, no other Seton Hall player scored more than 10 points.

 UP NEXT